usdt-network/usdt-network/README.md

 # 🚀 USDT Network Official Repository

-## ✅ Official Verified Project Repository for BscScan Token Listing
+## ✅ Official Verified Project Repository for BscScan Listing

 Welcome to the official repository of **USDT Network**.

-This repository contains official project documentation, branding assets, and security references for verification purposes.
+This repository contains official project documentation, branding assets, security proof, and on-chain analytics for transparency.

 ---